octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 	Note that 4 modes are available and documented in the Growatt protocol, however only option 0 (Standby off, Output enable.) and option 3 (Standby on, Output disable) seem to have the intended effect.
 	The behaviour of options 1 and 2 are not well defined or implemented.
 	- Added Growatt-Grafana-Dashboard.json, which can be imported into Grafana to quickly construct the dashboard showing all metrics pulled from InfluxDB.
+	- Added MQTT-Dash.txt which can be imported into MQTT Dash for inverter metrics and control from an Android device.